julelang/manual/src/concurrency/channels.md

 ### Empty Select Statement

-An empty select statement results in a CPU yield, meaning it parks the current coroutine and switches to executing a different coroutine.
-Coroutine will not continue to execute following statements after an empty statement.
+An empty select statement results in a CPU yield, meaning it parks the current thread and switches to executing a different thread.
+Thread will not continue to execute following statements after an empty statement.

 For example:
 ```jule